 The Basilica de San Clemente

-We were fortunate to have an experienced guide to this site – an archaeologist who has actually spent time excavating the far regions of the Domitilla Catacombs and is assisting with a project to electronically map the site.
-If you want to come and explore Rome underground yourself, contact The Roman Guy to find more about the Catacombs Small Group Tour and other on and off the beaten track tours they offer.
+We were fortunate to have an experienced guide to this site – an archeologist who has spent time excavating the far regions of the Domitilla Catacombs and is assisting with a project to electronically map the site.